CoFH/cofh.github.io/docs/portable-tank/index.md

 Usage
 -----

+### Manual usage
+Fluids can be put in and taken out of a portable tank using [buckets](https://minecraft.gamepedia.com/Buckets) or other items that can hold fluids.

 ### Input and output
 Fluids can enter and exit a portable tank through its sides.

 A portable tank can be configured to automatically emit fluids through the bottom using a [crescent hammer](/docs/crescent-hammer/) or similar.
 When placed on top of another portable tank, it will automatically be configured to do this.

-Fluids can be manually put in and taken out of a portable tank using [buckets](https://minecraft.gamepedia.com/Buckets) or other items that can hold fluids.

 ### Item form
 A portable tank in item form can be filled and emptied using a [fluid